mcspronko/liqpay-magento2/README.md

 # LiqPay Extension for Magento 2
-LiqPay payment integration extension for Magento 2
+LiqPay payment integration extension for Magento 2.

+Check out the [Wiki pages](https://github.com/mcspronko/liqpay-magento2/wiki) for the project details.

 # Idea
 The idea of this repository and contribution is to learn how to create payment integrations for Magento 2.
 Each and everyone can contribute.